 Student: And then he [Huang-Po] says nothing is ever attained, that the Way cannot be approached or withdrawn from or accorded with.

 Roshi: Aha.
 Where exactly, cough cough, does Huang-Po say this?
-Let's go to the book.
+Let's go to the little book.
+Ah!
 Here is Huang-Po addressing his students:

 If you students of the Way do not awaken to this Mind substance, you will overlay Mind with conceptual thought [plunging back into samsaric states].